 General information about COVID-19 and study abroad is posted immediately below.
 For information about COVID-19 impacts on specific study abroad terms, scroll farther down this page.

-Yes, but we are working remotely, in support of the University's efforts to reduce density on campus and slow transmission of COVID-19.
+Yes, but we're working remotely, in support of the University's efforts to reduce density on campus and slow transmission of COVID-19.

 Yes, just not in person.
-We are offering appointments exclusively via the Zoom video conferencing platform.
+We're offering appointments exclusively via Zoom.
 Until further notice, no in-person meetings will be held.
-Visit our Connect with a Study Abroad Advisor page for instructions on how to book an appointment.
+Visit our Connect with Loyola Study Abroad page for instructions on how to book an appointment.

 Where can I find general information about Loyola's pandemic response?